 1A-O- Conscientious Objector.
 Several letter assignments are utilized for various circumstances a conscientious objector may fall under.

-4-G- Sole surviving son in a family where parent or sibling died as a result of capture or holds POW-MIA status.
+4-G- Sole surviving son in a family where a parent or sibling died as a result of capture or holds POW-MIA status.

 3-A- Hardship deferment.
 Hardship would cause undue hardship upon the family.